Health and Safety

 - Can affect fertility and cause miscarriages

-- Can cause cancer or is suspected of doing so
+- Can cause cancer

-- Can cause/is suspected of causing genetic abnormalities
+- Can cause genetic abnormalities

 - Can cause asthma or breathing problems.